tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 6 Wed 6/11/25

-We begin by working on the ToDoList app.
+We begin by working on the Pomodoro app.

 We continue our discussion of useEffect but with a more real API giving the weather [https://api.weather.gov/points/42.3,-71.1](https://api.weather.gov/points/42.3,-71.1)